 If you pass on fees to customers, we calculate the appropriate extra amount to charge the customer such that the net amount earned by your organization will be equal to the face price of the item.

-This is a more complex calculation than it seems, because although Eventive fees are charged on the sale price of each item, Stripe fees are charged on the gross amount of the transaction.
+This is a more complex calculation than it seems, because although ticketingfees are charged on the sale price of each item, card processing fees are charged on the gross amount of the transaction.

-As you increase the total amount charged, you're also increasing the Stripe fee, because Stripe’s pricing is a flat fee plus a percentage of the total charge amount.
+As you increase the total amount charged, you're also increasing the card processing fee, since it is a flat fee plus a percentage of the total charge amount.

 In order to determine how much to charge your customer, we apply the following calculation methodology:

 1. Determine the net sale amount that should be deposited into your organization's bank account.